Submit

 Role of the Hearing Officer

-The University will provide a process that enables the hearing officer to question parties and witnesses to adequately assess a party’s or witness’s credibility to the extent credibility is both in dispute and relevant to evaluating one or more allegations of, discrimination, harassment, or sexual misconduct.
+The University will provide a process that enables the hearing officer to question parties and witnesses to adequately assess a party’s or witness’s credibility to the extent credibility is both in dispute and relevant to evaluating one or more allegations of, discrimination, harassment, sexual misconduct or retaliation.

-The role of the hearing officer is to review the content of the investigation and determine whether it is more likely than not that the alleged behavior occurred and, if so, whether it constitutes discrimination, harassment or sexual misconduct under the policy.
+The role of the hearing officer is to review the content of the investigation and determine whether it is more likely than not that the alleged behavior occurred and, if so, whether it constitutes discrimination, harassment, sexual misconduct or retaliation under the policy.

 • The hearing officer will facilitate an administrative hearing.
 The hearing officer may meet with the involved parties at their sole discretion or rely solely upon the investigative report to make their decision.